Roan Mountain (Roan Highlands): Cloudland Hotel

-Roan in the 20th century
+20th century

 In 1933, the Civilian Conservation Corps constructed a fire tower and fire warden's cabin at the summit of Roan High Knob.
 Although the tower proved ineffective and did not last long (the cabin was renovated in 1980 and now serves as the Roan High Knob Shelter), the United States Forest Service purchased 7000 acre atop Roan Mountain in 1941, putting an end to abusive logging practices.
 Between 1959 and 1974, the state of Tennessee acquired just over 2000 acre of land that would eventually comprise Roan Mountain State Park.

-In the mid-20th century, Cornelius Rex Peake would operate the highest cultivated farm in the U.S. east of the Rocky Mountains, and would be instrumental in bringing the conservationist movement to the mountain.
+In the mid-20th century, Cornelius Rex Peake operated the highest cultivated farm in the U.S. east of the Rocky Mountains and became instrumental in bringing the conservationist movement to the mountain.
 A plaque at the summit of Grassy Ridge Bald honors his memory.
-Most recently in the latter part of the 20th century, parts of the same farm areas have been re-cultivated by S.Kenneth Wilson, a direct descendant of the Peake and Ayers families that owned a significant amount of land which now makes up much of the North Carolina side of the Roan.
+Most recently in the latter part of the 20th century, parts of the same farm areas have been re-cultivated by S. Kenneth Wilson, a descendant of the Peake and Ayers families that owned a significant amount of land which now makes up much of the North Carolina side of the Roan.
 In addition to herding livestock on and around the balds, his family has made significant efforts to restore many of the medicinal plant species that have been hunted to near extinction in the area.
-In 2007 the USDA recognized his livestock farm to be the highest operating on the entire east coast of the US.
+In 2007 the USDA recognized his livestock farm to be the highest operating on the entire east coast of the U.S.